innovationOUtside/oucb-config-generator/database_service_example.md

 ## Installing a PostgreSQL Database

-To minimally run a PostgreSQL database service inside a VCE built using `container-builder`, we need to install the database and modify a databse server configuration setting.
+To minimally run a PostgreSQL database service inside a VCE built using `container-builder`, we need to install the database and modify a database server configuration setting.
 We can also take the opportunity to load in some Python packages to support the user in making connections to the database and working with it.

 ```yaml
 packages: